 What can’t Saltonstall-Kennedy monies be used for?

-Projects that primarily involve business start-up or infrastructure development are not eligible for funding under the Saltonstall-Kennedy Program.
+Projects that mainly involve infrastructure (to include personnel, buildings or equipment) development that are for the primary benefit of the applicant are not eligible for funding under the S-K Program.

 Are there any other Saltonstall-Kennedy funding restrictions?